matsui528/faiss_tips/build.md

 ```
 If you see something, then your AVX2 **is** activated.

-To actually evaluate the runtime, please save the following as `check.py`
+To actually evaluate the runtime, please save the following as `check.py`.
+This code compares `IndexPQ` and `IndexPQFastScan`.
+Here, `IndexPQFastScan` is a faster (approximated) version of `IndexPQ` with SIMD instructions (AVX2 for usual x86 computers).
 ```python
 import faiss
 import numpy as np